Peerages in the United Kingdom: Division and rank

-Entitlement and Heritability
+Entitlement and heritability

 All honours, including peerages, are granted at the discretion of the monarch as the fount of honour (though functionally and mostly on the advice of the government); there is, therefore, no entitlement to be granted a peerage.
 However, historic precedent means some individuals are granted peerages by convention.
 For example, since the Wars of the Three Kingdoms it has been convention for a retiring speaker of the House of Commons to be granted a hereditary viscountcy; however, the last to receive the honour was in 1983, and the convention is now accepted to have changed to a life peerage at the rank of baron instead.
 British prime ministers are also offered a peerage by convention when leaving office.
 This was previously a hereditary earldom.
 However, the last prime minister to receive this honour was Harold Macmillan in 1984.
-When she resigned in 1990 Margaret Thatcher, as the first female prime minister, was not offered a hereditary earldom or any other peerage, but instead a baronetcy (a hereditary knighthood and not a peerage) was awarded to her husband Denis Thatcher (this was the last non-royal hereditary honour of any variety created in the UK to date).
+When Margaret Thatcher resigned in 1990, as the first female prime minister, she was not offered a hereditary earldom or any other peerage, but instead a baronetcy (a hereditary knighthood and not a peerage) was awarded to her husband Denis Thatcher (this was the last non-royal hereditary honour of any variety created in the UK to date).
 Thatcher was later given a life peerage in her own right in 1992.
 The most recent prime minister to receive a peerage was Theresa May, who was given a life peerage in 2024.

-Most peerage nominations are 'political peers' or 'working peers', nominated by the prime minister of the governing party, or by other party leaders to ‘top up’ each of the party groups’ strengths and on the expectation that they will attend parliament regularly and take on frontbench work.
-However, since 2001 any member of the public can make a nomination to the House of Lords Appointment Commission, to nominate someone to sit with the "cross bench" peers, as a non-party political peerage - sometimes called 'people's peers'.
+Most peerage nominations are 'political peers' or 'working peers', nominated by the prime minister of the governing party, or by other party leaders to 'top up' each of the party groups' strengths and on the expectation that they will attend parliament regularly and take on frontbench work.
+However, since 2001 any member of the public can make a nomination to the House of Lords Appointment Commission, to nominate someone to sit with the "cross bench" peers, as a non-party political peerage—sometimes called 'people's peers'.
 As of 2023, since 2001 67 'people's peers' have been appointed.